Portsmouth City Museum

 Collection and an opportunity to explore its breadth through a variety

-What does the Arthur Conan Doyle Richard Lancelyn Green bequest offer students?
-The opportunity:
+The Arthur Conan Doyle Richard Lancelyn Green bequest offers students the opportunity:

 - to explore the everyday existence of Arthur Conan Doyle during the Victorian and Edwardian eras